 “You don’t know, but you’re sure it’s the only way to control it.”

-Tess planted her elbows on the table and leaned her cheeks into her knuckles, looking thoughtful.
+Tess planted her elbows on the table and leaned her cheeks into her knuckles, staring down.
 Steve waited patiently.

-“One of my therapists had me do this exercise,” she said, “where I’d concentrate on hearing nothing but my thoughts for awhile and then I’d take in nearby sounds and then farther-away ones, and let my mind expand.
+“One of my therapists had me do this exercise,” she said, sitting back, “where I’d concentrate on hearing nothing but my thoughts for a while and then I’d take in nearby sounds and then farther-away ones, and let my mind expand.
 I try that.”

 Steve hadn’t expected this.
 He said, “Is that to get calm, or what?”